 One of the great benefits of the M50 is its ability to record high quality slow motion video at 120fps.
 You can use this with the current version of PBU, but there is an extra step.

 A couple things to keep in mind when recording in HFR mode with PBU:

 - In camera settings > DSLR Settings, change your Video Tv to "1/125"

 ...and adjust your other DSLR settings values accordingly.
 This is because no matter what you have selected in Tv, the camera will record at 120 FPS with the other active settings.
-If Tv isn't set to "1/125" in the Live View settings, then your preview will not match the recorded output.
+If Tv isn't set to "1/125" in the Video settings, then your preview will not match the recorded output.
 Because 1/120 isn't available the live preview and the recorded video may not be exactly the same, but they will be much closer than when standard Tv settings.

 - The M50 cannot get focus while recording video in HFR mode...

 ...so in order to make sure that your videos are in focus, there are a few things worth knowing.
 First, when PBU controls the M50 in Manual mode, it's going to use the settings for still photos (in the M50) up until the moment that the Video option is selected.
 Then PBU will use the M50's video mode settings.
 If you have autofocus enabled for still photos in the camera itself, then the live view will focus automatically.
 However, when you press the video button on the home screen, that focus will be locked for the duration of the recording, and will not automatically adjust until after the video is completed.
 This means that it's important for you to place your guests in frame at a fixed distance from the lens before pressing the Video button to begin the video activation.